yiyunliu/takahashi-factorization/README.md

 and structured in a way similar to [Accattoli et al. 2019](https://link.springer.com/chapter/10.1007/978-3-030-34175-6_9).

-The most interesting thing about the development is that I managed to prove postponement for leftmost-outermost reduction directly without using the complex setup involving indexed parallel reduction, suggested by Accattoli.
+I managed to prove
+postponement for leftmost-outermost reduction directly without using the complex setup involving indexed parallel reduction, a proof device introduced by Accattoli to work around the limitation of Takahashi's method.

 Indexed parallel reduction is nice on paper, but is painful to mechanize, especially when the development relies on simultaneous substitution for its metatheory; the generalized substitution property (morphing lemma) would require adding up the number reductions for each pair of reductions to substitute.
 The development avoids indexing